-- 8.1 Stimulating economic growth is a national22, regional23 and local24 priority.
+- 8.1 Stimulating economic growth is a national25, regional26 and local27 priority.
 Lancaster district is well placed to take advantage of opportunities for economic growth over the course of the plan period, with a range of significant economic drivers already established in the district (for example the Port of Heysham and Lancaster University) and recent investment in the Bay Gateway designed to open up access to the Heysham Peninsula and stimulate economic growth. - 8.2 The Government, Local Enterprise Partnerships (LEPs) and local authorities all play an important role in establishing the conditions for economic growth in a range of different ways.
 Within Local Government, it is Lancashire Local Economic Partnership's role to develop a subregional approach to economic growth (via the preparation of a Strategic Economic Plan SEP), with the assistance of the local authority who set out locally important economic priorities via an Economic Strategy. - 8.3 The Council have identified economic growth as one of its corporate priorities within their Corporate Plan.
-The existing economic base, emerging opportunities for growth and the availability of a comprehensive evidence base that identifies growth opportunities in specific economic sectors provide an ideal opportunity to determine how the Council can prioritise economic development and regeneration via the Local Plan process to achieve a positive and lasting economic impact for the district. - 8.4 The rationale for local authorities taking an active role in encouraging economic growth is clear.
+The existing economic base, emerging opportunities for growth and the availability of a comprehensive evidence base that identifies growth opportunities in specific economic sectors provide an ideal opportunity to determine how the Council can prioritise economic development and regeneration via the Local Plan process to achieve a positive and lasting economic impact for the district. - 8.4 The rationale for local authorities taking an active role in encouraging economic growth is

+25 Industrial Strategy 2017

+26 Lancashire Strategic Economic Plan 2017

+27 Lancaster District Economic Prospects Report (Turley 2017)

+- clear.
 Economic growth leads directly to better standards of living and quality of life arising from more and better jobs, higher and more secure incomes, better access to good housing, education and training, leisure, health and strong public services in a quality environment. - 8.5 Whilst the district is well placed to realise the benefits from economic growth potential, there are key challenges to securing such opportunities.
 The district, like many areas of the country, has an increasingly ageing population and, at the same time, a reducing working-age population (i.e. those between 16 and 64 years old).
 Such a reduction in the working age population reduces the supply of skilled workers for the existing jobs in the district.
-To ensure there are people to fill the current jobs within the district, the Council must be positive in
+To ensure there are people to fill the current jobs within the district, the Council must be positive in seeking to attract people to migrate into the district.

-22 Industrial Strategy 2017

-23 Lancashire Strategic Economic Plan 2017

-24 Lancaster District Economic Prospects Report (Turley 2017)

-- seeking to attract people to migrate into the district.
 Ultimately, merely for the district to stand still in economic terms there must still be growth, and the Council must provide opportunities to increase the working-age population. - 8.6 However, this is not the full story.
 The district has a range of economic assets which are locationally tied to this area, whether this be the Port of Heysham, the Nuclear Power Station or the centres for Higher Education.
 Many of these facilities are recognised to have the opportunity for growth and expansion over the course of this plan period and therefore placing even greater demands of the local workforce.
 As a result planning for economic standstill is not sufficient.

-Figure 8.1: Opportunities for Economic Growth in Lancaster District

-- 8.7 To ensure that opportunities for economic growth are secured, it is vital a robust and sound Local Plan secures greater opportunities for the retention of young people in the district, whether this be the retention of young people leaving secondary education who have been born and bred in the district or the retention of graduates from both Lancaster University and the University of Cumbria.
-To enable this retention, and to attract other skilled workers into the district, the Council must seek to plan positively in terms of delivering sufficient housing to meet future economic demands and improve the cultural, retail and leisure offer available within the district. - 8.8 That is the context to which this Local Plan has been prepared, to directly facilitate the economic growth of key sectors through the allocation of land to provide a flexible portfolio of employment sites and in-directly, through the delivery of opportunities for greater levels of housing and improvements to the services provided in the district.
+Figure 8.1: Opportunities for Economic Growth in Lancaster District born and bred in the district or the retention of graduates from both Lancaster University and the University of Cumbria.
+To enable this retention, and to attract other skilled workers into the district, the Council must seek to plan positively in terms of delivering sufficient housing to meet future economic demands and improve the cultural, retail and leisure offer available within the district.